tareqanwar/cv/README.md

 <td>

-Java
+Go

 </td>

 <td>

-Have learned and used it in class assignments.
-Has basic understanding on it.
+Have learned and used it on few occasions in Bold Commerce.

 </td>